maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 ready to be loaded into another R Markdown for a close reading analysis, or you can inspect the text column of the datasets in your current R Global Environment.

+You are now ready to copy the URL's from the dataframe and inspect the individual tweets on twitter.
+Remember to closely observe Twitter's "Terms and Agreements" and act accordingly.
+The agreement, for instance, means that you are not allowed to share your dataset with others except for as a list of tweet-ids; that off-twitter matching of  accounts and individuals need to follow very strict rules and has many limits; and that you are restrictied in various ways if you want to publish your data or cite tweets, etc.

 # Tips for working with twitter data
 As mentioned in the beginning of this lesson, there are different ways of obtaining your data.
 This section of the lesson can help you apply the code from this lesson to data that have not been collected with the `rtweet`-package.